Helping Victims of Traumatic Brain Injuries Recover the Compensation They Deserve

 • Double vision

-Don’t Wait With A Traumatic Brain Injury
+Do Not Wait to Seek Medical Attention With A Traumatic Brain Injury

+It is critical that you seek medical care immediately after you have any accident or event that may have caused a brain injury.
 Brain injuries are incredibly serious because there is no pill that can immediately improve the situation.
 At most, our clients must rest so the brain can repair itself.
-Brain injury victims often need long breaks from using electronic devices like a phone or computers.
-Someone who suffered a hypoxic brain injury should immediately receive supplemental oxygen.

 If your brain is bleeding, then you probably will need immediate surgery to relieve the pressure.
 Blood can pool in the brain and eventually cut off circulation, leading to death.
 If you experience a severe headache after an accident, go to the emergency room promptly.